Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 ### Using HKDF as the KDF

 Let `Hash` be a cryptographic hash function.
-Then the `KDF` parameter of ARKG may be instantiated as follows:
+Then the `KDF` parameter of ARKG may be instantiated using HKDF [RFC5869] as follows:

 ```
 KDF(info, ikm, L) -> okm